- My firm is set up as a partnership or LLP, how can I contribute into a pension?

 The annual allowance is ‘tapered’ for individuals with high income.
 For anyone with threshold income over £200,000, and adjusted income over £240,000, their annual allowance is reduced by £1 for every £2 of adjusted income over £240,000.
 This allowance is subject to a maximum reduction of £36,000, leaving a minimum £4,000 allowance.

 Subject to certain requirements, it is possible for individuals to pay more than the £40,000 annual allowance into their pension by using unused contribution allowances from up to three years prior.
 For example, an individual who has contributed £20,000 for the previous three tax years has potential carry forward allowances of £60,000 (£20,000 x3), on top of their £40,000 allowance for this year, meaning they could potentially pay up to £100,000 into their pension.

 There is no limit to the amount an individual can hold within pensions in their lifetime.
 However, there is a limit to how much can be drawn out of a pension without triggering tax consequences (on top of income tax), a limit known as the Lifetime Allowance.
 The Lifetime Allowance is currently £1,073,100.
-Under current rules it increases each year in line with inflation (the consumer price index).
+This figure is frozen until at least April 2026.

 A SIPP is a Self-Invested Personal Pension.
 These are personal pensions that tend to provide greater flexibility with investment choice compared to other personal pensions.
 A SIPP will allow investments into a wide range of assets, including shares, investment funds and unit trusts.
 SIPPs can also invest directly into commercial property, which cannot be done through a personal pension.
 Some individuals choose to own their work premises or another commercial property through their SIPP, for greater tax efficiency.